kustyk97/BasicCalculator/README.md

 # PythonCalculator
-Simple console calculator written in Python
+Basic console calculator with unittests written in Python